Vatsa Bay

 Vatsa Bay (Vazza) is a bay on the southern tip of Paliki peninsula of Kefalonia, Greece.
 The area lies far from the main towns and villages in Kefalonia and preserves a rural charm for visitors.
-There is no public transport, and as a result access has to be by car.
+There is no public transport, and as a result, access has to be by car.

 History

-The bay of Vatsa was settled in Roman times.
+The Bay of Vatsa was settled in Roman times.
 A mosaic with a trident and dolphins from a Roman villa is displayed at the Archeological Museum of Kefalonia.
-The Venetian used the bay as a shipyard.
+The Venetians used the bay as a shipyard.

 Geography and economy

 The area has few buildings.
 There are light agricultural activities, including covered growing houses.
 Fishing from small boats operates in the locality.

 There is a tourist beach area.

 The beach is approximately six metres wide and composed of red/yellow soft sand in which are embedded scattered pebbles.

 A small river reaches the sea at this point on the coast (one of the two on Kepfalonia) and can be crossed by a chain-anchored boat.